LouStafford/My-Work/README.md

 # My-Work
-This is to store my own notes/ practice sessions from lectures & labs and info from week 2 and onwards
+This is to store my own notes/ practice sessions from lectures & labs from week 2 ~ onwards